-CPT Code Description Reimbursable Clinician(s) Applicable Guidelines G8431 G8510 Screening for depression, documented as a positive result.
+CPT Code Description Reimbursable Clinician(s) Applicable Guidelines G8431 Screening for depression, documented as a positive result.
 (Modifier U1 required) Screening for depression, documented as a negative result.
-(Modifier U1 required) Licensed Clinical Psychologist and Associate Psychologist under clinical supervision.
-Licensed Professional Clinical Counselor and Associate Professional Counselor under clinical supervision.
-Licensed Marriage and Family Therapist and Associate Marriage and Family Therapist under clinical supervision Licensed Clinical Social Worker and Associate Clinical Social Worker under clinical Social Worker under clinical supervision.
-Behavior/mental health assistant and associate providers may be able to be supervised by any of the licensed behavior/mental health providers listed above- verification with insurance carriers is required.
-Psychiatric Physician Assistant Psychiatric Nurse Practitioner Psychiatrist Pediatrician Existing Applicable Guidelines: Medi-Cal will reimburse for up to four postpartum screenings rendered during the infant's first year of life, when they are rendered by the infant's pediatrician during a well-child visit, where the billing is reported under the infant's Medi-Cal number.
+(Modifier U1 required) Licensed Clinical Psychologist and Associate Psychologist under their supervision.
+Licensed Professional Clinical Counselor and Associate Professional Counselor under their supervision.
+Licensed Marriage and Family Therapist and Associate Marriage and Family Therapist under their supervision Licensed Clinical Social Worker and Associate Clinical Social Worker under their supervision.
+Behavior/mental health assistant and associate providers may be able to be supervised by any of the licensed behavior/mental health providers listed aboveverification with insurance carriers is required.
+Psychiatric Physician Assistant Psychiatric Nurse Practitioner Psychiatrist Existing Applicable Guidelines: Medi-Cal will reimburse for up to four postpartum screenings rendered during the infant's first year of life, when they are rendered by the infant's pediatrician during a well-child visit, where the billing is reported under the infant's Medi-Cal number.
 Service and documentation requirements for a depression screening includes a completed screen with review, interpretation of results, discussion with patient, and if the screening result is positive, any appropriate clinical decision making.
 Additional New Guidelines Under the Dyadic Caregiver Benefit: Depression screenings can be billed by either the medical well-child provider or the dyadic behavioral health provider, but not by both providers, when the dyad is seen on the same day by both providers.
 Any diagnosis can be used to bill for the service.
 Modifier U1 must be appended to code upon claim submission.
-Medi-Cal will also provide reimbursement for depression screenings other than for prenatal or postpartum depression, to all patients 12- 20 years of age, and the caregiver.
+Medi-Cal will also provide reimbursement for depression screenings other than for prenatal or postpartum depression, to all patients 12-20 years of age, and the caregiver.
 Frequency limitations should be verified with insurance carrier(s).
-When services are rendered under the dyadic benefit, associate and assistant behavioral health providers may render and bill the services under clinical supervision of a licensed behavioral health provider.
+When services are rendered under the dyadic benefit, associate and assistant behavioral health providers may render the services, with clinical supervision.
 Insurance carrier verification must be made on if they can render these services if rendered outside of the dyadic benefit.